-Andrew started a part time PhD in March 2015 that aims to explore further the tissue changes associated with neurodegenerative disorders and ageing.
+Andrew is also a part-time PhD candidate.
 His PhD project seeks to understand what effect anti-hypertensive medications may have on the brain pathology associated with Alzheimer’s disease and the reasons why such medications could be effective.
 Of particular interest is whether these medications have a direct effect on receptors in the brain tissue, or whether they affect the flow of blood to the brain.
 This study could provide specific drug recommendations for the prevention and treatment of Alzheimer’s disease.

 CARLA SCICLUNA Research Assistant

 To investigate the prevalence of clinically relevant multiple system atrophy (MSA) and Lewy body disease (LBD) pathologies in a large frontotemporal lobar degeneration (FTLD) cohort to determine if concomitant pathologies underlie the heterogeneity of clinical features.
 Coexisting LBD in FTLD comprises a small proportion of cases but has implications for clinical and neuropathologic diagnoses and the identification of biomarkers.